-Dynamic seals, including those used in connection with rotating shafts, face far more challenges that static seals.
-If the shaft is misaligned, it is possible for the seal lip to lose contact with the shaft surface during rotating, compromising the integrity of the seal.
+Dynamic seals, including those used in connection with rotating shafts, face far more challenges than static seals.
+If the shaft is misaligned, the seal lip can lose contact with the shaft surface during rotating, compromising the integrity of the seal.
 Shaft surfaces must be extremely smooth when rotation is taking place to minimize the wear on the seal lip and to make the seal more effective — and this is especially true when high speeds are involved.

 PTFE Rotary Shaft Seals

 Rotary shaft seals are designed to provide a seal (and in some cases a wiping functionality) for circular shafts that are rotating or swiveling.
 Their job is to keep lubricants (either for the bearing or for the shaft itself) from leaking out while preventing the ingression of contaminants, which is why they are often called oil seals or grease seals.
-There are many different designs that are well adapted for specific sealing applications, such as mechanical pump seals, cryogenic temperatures, and harsh environments.
+Many different designs are well adapted for specific sealing applications, such as mechanical pump seals, cryogenic temperatures, and harsh environments.

 PTFE Spring-Energized Seals